GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 specify other options to fully configure each package.

-The package configuration files created by the :option:`configure` action of :program:`pyqtdeploy` assume a default Qt installation, i.e. with features that would only be enabled by default on the particular platform.
+The package configuration files created by the :option:`configure` action of :program:`pyqtdeploycli` assume a default Qt installation, i.e. with features that would only be enabled by default on the particular platform.
 For example, SSL support is disabled for Windows and Android targets.
 If you have configured your Qt installation differently then you may need to modify the configuration files appropriately.